pingcap/docs-tidb-operator/en/enable-tls-between-components.md

     - Set `spec.secretName` to `<cluster-name>-cluster-client-secret`
     - Add `client auth` in `usages`
-    - Do not configure `dnsNames` and `ipAddresses`
+    - You can leave `dnsNames` and `ipAddresses` empty.
     - Add the ClusterIssuer created above in the `issuerRef`
     - For other attributes, refer to [cert-manager API](https://cert-manager.io/docs/reference/api-docs/#cert-manager.io/v1alpha2.CertificateSpec).

     After the object is created, `cert-manager` generates a `<cluster-name>-cluster-client-secret` Secret object to be used by the clients of the TiDB components.

-    To obtain the client certificate, run the following command:
+    To obtain the client certificate, run the following commands:

     {{< copyable "shell-regular" >}}